MaskingTechnology/comify/docs/webui/README.md

 All server communication comes from hooks.
 A hook is allowed to import and execute a domain function, like establishing a relation.

 Many of the domain functions require a requester object for authorization purposes.
-We've created a `johnDoe` object to act as placeholder when calling these functions.
+We've created a `requester` object to act as placeholder when calling these functions.
 The authentication middleware will replace this object with the actual requester.

 **Note:** Because we're using Jitar, we can import and call the functions directly and don't have to build API requests.